-As on June 30, 2020, your Company had a total of 576 permanent employees, including 33 permanent women employees.
-620 persons were engaged on temporary / contractual basis.
-During the Financial Year under review, the Company did not receive any complaints relating to child labour, forced labour, involuntary labour, or discriminatory employment.
-Your Company had received one complaint on sexual harassment, which was solved during the year and no complaints were pending as on June 30, 2020.
+As on June 30, 2020, your Company had a total of 424 permanent employees, including 96 permanent women employees.
+447 persons were engaged on temporary / contractual basis.
+During the Financial Year, the Company did not receive any complaints relating to child labour, forced labour, involuntary labour, or discriminatory employment.
+Your Company did not receive any complaints on sexual harassment, during the Financial Year.
 All the employees and persons engaged on temporary / contractual basis were given safety & skill up-gradation training.